rust-lang/rust/src/doc/tarpl/send-and-sync.md

 safe.

-However it's important that they aren't thread safe to prevent types that *contain them* from being automatically marked as thread safe.
+However it's important that they aren't thread safe to prevent types that contain them from being automatically marked as thread safe.
 These types have non-trivial untracked ownership, and it's unlikely that their author was necessarily thinking hard about thread safety.
-In the case of Rc, we have a nice example of a type that contains a `*mut` that is *definitely* not thread safe.
+In the case of Rc, we have a nice example of a type that contains a `*mut` that is definitely not thread safe.

-Types that aren't automatically derived can *opt-in* to Send and Sync by simply implementing them:
+Types that aren't automatically derived can simply implement them if desired:

 ```rust
 struct MyBox(*mut u8);